rooch-network/rooch/docs/pr-requirements.md

 ### Code Style, Hints, and Testing

-Refer to our Coding Guidelines for the [Move Guidelines](./developer-docs-site/docs/guides/move-guides/book/coding-conventions.md) and [Rust Guidelines](https://github.com/rust-dev-tools/fmt-rfcs/blob/master/guide/guide.md) | [Rust Guidelines 中文版](https://github.com/Rust-Coding-Guidelines/rust-coding-guidelines-zh/blob/main/src/SUMMARY.md) programming languages for detailed guidance about how to contribute to the project.
+Refer to our Coding Guidelines for the [Coding Conventions](./coding-conventions.md) and [Rust Guidelines](https://github.com/rust-dev-tools/fmt-rfcs/blob/master/guide/guide.md) | [Rust Guidelines 中文版](https://github.com/Rust-Coding-Guidelines/rust-coding-guidelines-zh/blob/main/src/SUMMARY.md) programming languages for detailed guidance about how to contribute to the project.

 Writing clean code is just one of the many factors to care about when creating a pull request.